Forthcoming Decisions

 25/08/2022 - Local Community Fund (LCF) Performance Report April 2022-June 2022

-The report provides an update on the progress
+The report provides an update on the progress of the Local

-council-funded Infrastructure and Capacity Building project, for
+Infrastructure and Capacity Building project, for the period April

-the period April 2022-June 2022.
+2022-June 2022.

 Decision Maker: Grants Determination (Cabinet) Sub-Committee